- Check first in catalog to make sure that Dallas International Library does not own the item.

 - Fill in the Interlibrary Loan request form.
-You must at least fill in the asterisked boxes and your email.
+You must at least fill in the asterisked boxes.
 (See sample for details).

 - If you are requesting an article from a journal, add the citation details of the article you want in the Comment Box on the request form.

 - Click on Submit at the bottom of the screen.
 Your form will be emailed to a Dallas International librarian to put into the Interlibrary Loan system.